Tortumine/project_1/README.md

 ## NGINX

 This app uses NGINX as reverse proxy with rate limiter.
-In a future version SSL certificate will be integrated to allow HTTPS connections.
+SSL certificate configured using letscencrypts/certbot .
 [Config file](doc/nginx_config)

 ## Node

-The server uses Express with ejs rendering.
+Node app uses Express with ejs rendering.
 To make it simpler it also uses ejs-mate to divide template in sub-parts.

 ## Template